OCC 610: Evolving Professional Seminar

 OCC 613: Functional Anatomy

 This course provides students with knowledge of structure and function of the human body and lays the foundation for an understanding of biomechanical and kinesiological concepts as they relate to human movement.
-Anatomy and movement will be discussed through stages of typical development as well as in common pathologies occurring through the lifespan.
+Anatomy and movement will be discussed through the expected stages of development as well as in common pathologies occurring through the lifespan.

 Credits: 4